CluedIn-io/CluedIn.Documentation/_docs/00-gettingStarted/0-Welcome-to-CluedIn.md

 # Why do you need CluedIn?

-To understand the value of CluedIn, it is important to talk about why the platform exists first.
-We can all agree that nowadays all enterprise companies have many processes which are _fueled_ by data.
+To understand the value of [CluedIn](https://www.cluedin.net), it is important to talk about why the platform exists first.
+We can all agree that nowadays all enterprise companies have many processes and projects which are _fueled_ by data.
 This data is typically not in a ready-to-use state and hence it has to flow through some processes in order to make it ready for consumption.
 Whether the use-case is running advanced analytics, machine learning, business intelligence, anti-money laundering, obtaining a single view of your customer or for data privacy - it turns out that all of these use-cases end up requiring very similar data preparation processes and attention.

 ## Data management pillars